On This Page

 The Americans with Disabilities Act and Section 504 of the Rehabilitation Act do not apply to foreign institutions.
 Though many of our partners will do their best to accommodate for student’s needs, please know that there are times when accommodations cannot always be made.

-We invite all students to self-disclose to the Office of Study Abroad and to your home university before or during the application process so that the Office of Study Abroad may work with the student to identify the programs and services that best meet their individual needs and provide them with comparable services while abroad.
-Students who wish to disclose should first identify themselves to their home institution to discuss their individual needs and to request their paperwork to be forwarded the Office of Study Abroad at Fairfield University.
-Each home university has their own policies and procedures for students to follow.
-The student should then request a meeting or call with the Office of Study Abroad to discuss their needs and complete their program selection.
-The Office of Study Abroad will work closely with the student, their home institution and with the institution overseas to see if accommodations can be met and to assist with the application completion.
+We invite all students to self-disclose to Global Fairfield throughout the application process so that the Global Fairfield may work with the student to identify the programs and services that best meet their individual needs and provide them with comparable services while abroad.
+Students who wish to disclose should request their paperwork to be forwarded the Office of Global Fairfield.
+The student should then request a meeting or call with their Global Fairfield study abroad advisor to discuss their needs.
+Global Fairfield will work closely with the student, accessibility support services and with the institution overseas to see if accommodations can be met and to assist with next steps.

 Students who determine to self-disclose after the deposit deadline, are advised that not all hosting partners are able to accommodate all disabilities.
-Should a student make the choice to self-disclose after the deposit deadline, the Office of Study Abroad will work with all parties and make every effort to accommodate the students’ needs but cannot guarantee that the host institution will be able to meet those needs.
+Should a student make the choice to self-disclose after the deposit deadline, Global Fairfield will work with all parties and make every effort to accommodate the students’ needs but cannot guarantee that the host institution will be able to meet those needs.
 In this event, the host institution may withdraw their acceptance of the student.
 The cancellation policy will still be applicable in this situation.
-If the Office of Study Abroad is not able to find an alternate program that is still accepting applications and which meets the students’ academic and disability needs the student will be withdrawn from study abroad or advised to study abroad in the following term, where applicable.
+If Global Fairfield is not able to find an alternate program that is still accepting applications and which meets the students’ academic and disability needs the student will be withdrawn from study abroad or advised to study abroad in the following term, where applicable.

 Students who choose not to self-disclose, risk the ability to receive disability support while abroad and may be dismissed from the program at the discretion of the host university if the institution determines that they are unable to provide the required support services and that those services are deemed to be essential to the student’s ability to successfully complete the program.
 The withdrawal policy will still be applicable in this situation.

-- All students participating on a Fairfield University approved or administered program are required to be housed in Fairfield University approved or administered housing.
+- All students studying abroad are required to be housed in Fairfield University approved or administered housing.

 - All students must abide by their program specific housing rules and regulations discussed on-site during orientation.
 Failure to follow these rules and regulations can result in code of conduct discipline up to including expulsion from the program.